fjakimov/PNVI-Project/README.md

 ### Game Screen
 Player moves with **WASD**, shoots with the **mouse**, and places blocks with **right click**.
-Zombies spawn from outside the screen and move toward the player.
+Zombies spawn from outside the screen and move toward the player, and they move and spawn faster each 30 seconds.

 ![game-screen](https://github.com/user-attachments/assets/d6aef2d9-6237-45aa-aae6-1ebd0ddf9001)